geographiclib/geographiclib-doc/source/doc/triaxial.rst

 the way dictated by Jacobi's solution; however, the ODE solver cannot guarantee that this is so.
-However by setting reasonably tight error tolerances are set on the ODE solver and deploying some other defensive tricks, I believe that the method work as long as the ellipsoid is not too eccentric.
+However by setting reasonably tight error tolerances are set on the ODE solver and deploying some other defensive tricks, the method works as long as the ellipsoid is not too eccentric.
 (To be safe, the ellipsoid should satisfy :math:`a/b \le 2` and :math:`b/c \le 2`.
 Also avoid ellipsoids which are nearly but not quite ellipsoids of revolution; triaxial models of the earth are fine, but expect problems if the difference in the equatorial semiaxes is 1 μm.)

+This method therefore provides a "working" solution of the inverse problem.
+A "complete" solution will involve using Jacobi's solution.
+This will remove the sloppiness involved in using an ODE solver.
+It will also be reasonably inexpensive to implement this using arbitrary precision arithmetic allowing an accurate test set to be assembled.

 .. _trigeodjac:

 Jacobi's solution
 ^^^^^^^^^^^^^^^^^

-I have coded up the solution to the direct problem in MATLAB using the [Chebfun]_ package.
+I have coded up Jacobi's solution to the direct problem in MATLAB using the [Chebfun]_ package.
 This allows the indefinite integrals in Jacobi's solution to be evaluated accurately.
 I do not include this functionality in the ``triaxial`` class because

 * Chebfun is not compatible with Octave;
-* MATLAB's support for elliptic integrals and elliptic functions with modulus close to 1 is deficient --- this leads to inaccuracies for geodesics which graze the umbilic points.
+* MATLAB's support for elliptic integrals and elliptic functions with modulus close to 1 is deficient --- this leads to inaccuracies for geodesics which graze the umbilical points.

 I will reimplement the solution in the C++ version of GeographicLib.
-This will make more consistent use of Fourier series (Chebfun switches to a Chebyshev series when asked to integrate a Fourier series) and use GeographicLib's implementation of elliptic integrals and elliptic functions.
+This will make more consistent use of Fourier series (in contrast, Chebfun switches to a Chebyshev series when asked to integrate a Fourier series) and use GeographicLib's implementation of elliptic integrals and elliptic functions.

 With this in place, the solution of the inverse problem should be straightforward.
 Jacobi does not include an expression for the reduced